 It’s a lovely book and my son has covered the house with his drawings.
 I’ve even had a go too and it’s fun to see how the characters are created.

 Kawaii: How to Draw Really Cute Food – Draw Adorable Animal Food Art in the Cutest Style Ever! by Angela Nguyen is published by Search Press.
+You can purchase a copy via the Search Press website, Amazon (affiliate link) and all good book shops.
 It’s the third in the Kawaii series with Kawaii: How to Draw Really Cute Animals and Kawaii: How to Draw Really Cute Stuff.